jimbomcb/SFM_Rigs/README.md

   * Known Issues:
     * Piston joints are currently broken due to issues with locking to IK constrained bones.
 Either animate manually or remove from the shot.

+*rig_br_mech*
+-
+Rigging for the Blacklight Retribution mechs in http://www.garrysmod.org/downloads/?a=view&id=132382

 *By*
 --